 I joined some horrible silent club of women who have all had miscarriages yet no one really talks about the loss or acknowledges the baby.

 There wasn’t a grave stone or a funeral or meals prepared for us for weeks.
-I wasn’t featured on the news or connected by the hospital to other mothers who had experienced similar heartache.
+I wasn’t featured on the news because of the tragic and sudden loss of my child or connected by the hospital to other mothers who had experienced similar heartache.

-I was sent home to continue to live like my baby had never died – like there never was a baby.
+I was sent home to continue to live like my baby had never died – like it had never lived – like there never was a baby.

 It is hard for a society to embrace a mourning mother for her loss of tissue when it is busy defending another mother’s right to dispose of it.